 With our world becoming increasingly modernised and technologically advanced, the divide between younger and older people has grown drastically.
 Among other various socio-economic factors, the collapse of the nuclear family and increased rates of family migration has accelerated the separation of generations.
 According to United For All Ages, Britain is one of the most age segregated countries in the world, and this has consequently led to a host of social and economic problems from loneliness and ageism to poor care, health, housing and education.
 The solution to transforming divisive attitudes towards our rapidly ageing population and reducing the societal marginalisation of older adults requires collective imagination.
+How can we boost and encourage youth and elderly interaction?
 Communities should be a nexus of the young and old, and we need to reconsider the value of intergenerational integration.

 That’s why at GrandNanny, our mission is to build age-integrated communities.

 We believe that by connecting midlife neighbours with working families, we can bridge the gap between the young and the old and facilitate rewarding, intergenerational connections.
 As an intergenerational childcare service our aim is to support mature nannies in the UK in providing flexible and reliable childcare.